kevwjin/dotfiles/README.md

 #### Installation

 > [!WARNING]
-> Backup your files before attempting installation. @kevwjin assumes the reader has a high-level understanding of chezmoi and Nix.
+> Backup your files before attempting installation.
+I assume the reader has a high-level understanding of chezmoi and Nix.

 Hardware requirements: MacOS Sequoia laptop and Ubuntu Oracular Oriole server